 During the first year of the pandemic, Teva and her family made the local news for making and posting inspirational signs around their Dallas neighborhood, like “We are in this together.”

-But two years after she was first supposed to signal her entrance to Jewish adulthood with a bat mitzvah, Goldberg, now 15, was beginning to feel her resolve weaken.
+But two years after she was first supposed to signal her entrance to Jewish adulthood with a bat mitzvah, Goldstein, now 15, was beginning to feel her resolve weaken.

 “After learning two different Torah portions, and with everything still virtual, she didn’t even want to have one,” said Teva’s mother, Abby Goldstein.
 “That she didn’t feel much connection to it made us sad, so we decided it’s going to be low-key and easy for her.”